 Love sports?
-TWU's sport management program was designed for the ultimate fan who wants to work in the sports field, whether it be in marketing, business or operations.
+TWU's Kinesiology degree emphasizing sport management was designed for the ultimate fan who wants to work in the sports field, whether it be in marketing, business or operations.

 Careers & Salaries

 Graduates work in sport-related industries, including professional, major and minor leagues; collegiate and high school sports; recreational and wellness facilities; not-for-profit sport organizations; amateur athletic associations; sport management and marketing firms; and event operations.
 Career options include administration, general management, communication, facility operations, legal, marketing, player operations, retail/licensing, and ticket operations and sales.

 TWU offers this interdisciplinary program with a strong foundation in business, marketing, communication and law.
 You will balance learning about the business elements of sport with the study of sport as a means of individual and social improvement.

 Our program allows for a flexible online learning environment coupled with access to a varied and diverse sport industry in the Dallas-Fort Worth metroplex.
 You will collaborate with your classmates as well as apply what you learn with industry leaders.

 As the nation's largest public university primarily for women, our program is focused to empower future professionals, especially women, to be positive agents of change in the sports field.

 This is a 36-hour online program that allows you to select your culminating experience to include either an internship with a sport-related organization, a thesis or a comprehensive exam.
 See full program requirements in the Graduate Catalog.

 Doctoral Program Requirements